Thanksgiving Looks for Grown-ass Women

 Do your feet get fussy?
 Take care of the hardest working part of your body, especially on a holiday.
 Get yourself some comfy holiday shoes.
 No, I am not saying switch from heels to flats but consider a comfy holiday shoe.
 Think an elevated version of a slipper, a velvet mule or loafer, or even a fresh pair of your favorite comfort shoes, kept just for special occasions, maybe even decked out with some crystals (search YouTube “how to embellish sneakers with crystals,” and you'll find lots of tutorials).

 If you love heels, find heels that love you in return.
-Cushioned insoles, block heels, ergonomic design… holiday are more joyous when you're comfortable.
+Cushioned insoles, block heels, ergonomic design… holidays are more joyous when you're comfortable.
 Keep that mantra going: comfort and joy, comfort and joy.
 You deserve comfort and joy this holiday season.

 So What Does a Grown Woman Wear for Thanksgiving?